 Know your boundaries.

 When you move away from your boundaries your life will feel unbalanced.
 Be clear with your partner, what is acceptable and unacceptable to you in your relationship.

 We all have different limits, so it's important your partner knows what they are; they're not a mind reader.

 An example of a boundary for you could be: "To be in a monogamous relationship."

 The thing about boundaries, they change and evolve over time.
 What was a boundary for you when you were in a new relationship may no longer apply.
+What makes people feel safe one minute may not be needed the next.
 So how do you keep track of what's a boundary for you, let alone your partner, and vice versa?

-The easiest way is to be aware of when you start to feel unbalanced.
+The easiest way to know a boundary has been crossed is when you start to feel unbalanced.
 You may start to feel angry or resentful, which is an indication that one (or more) of your boundaries has been crossed/violated.

 On the other hand, when you see your partner getting angry, or sense resentment, that can be an indication you may have crossed one of your partner's boundaries.
 Your partner may not know you've crossed a boundary, or which one has been violated, they just know they feel unbalanced, irritable, and maybe angry.

 4. Don't be a punching bag for anyone!!!!